computations/flashcards-3/API.md

 #API Documentation

-A card is a json object that will contain either content of a card, or referencs to content of a card.
+A card is a json object that will contain either content of a card, or references to content of a card.
 A request of the form

     <url>/cards/[number]